PostgreSQL replication settings from a MySQL user perspective

 Creating recovery.conf

-There is no need to create this file from scratch; a sample exists, so copy it and modify it.
+There is no need to create this file from scratch; there is a sample, so you can copy it and modify it.

 cp /usr/pgsql-9.4/share/recovery.conf.sample /var/lib/pgsql/9.4/data/recovery.conf